fardog/secureoperator/README.md

 * More thorough unit tests
 * Installable packages for your favorite Linux distributions
 * Documentation on deploying secureoperator to a local network
-* Contributions to [reverseoperator][], the work-in-progress sibling project to secureoperator which enables API compatible independent DNS-over-HTTPS servers to be run

 ### Known Issues